-If you are a father (mother) reading this and are wondering what the greatest gift you can give to your kid(s) as father, you are about to read real life experiences I’d with my lovely father that could add many priceless happiest days to your up coming days with your kid(s).
+If you are a father (mother) reading this and are wondering what the greatest gift you can give to your kid(s) as a father, you are about to read real-life experiences I’d with my lovely father that could add many priceless happiest days to your upcoming days with your kid(s).

-As a recipient of the gift from my father (and Mom), I believe the parents must give first before they receive.
+As a recipient of the gift from my father (and Mom), I believe the parents must give first before they receive it.
 When the kids are so young, all they know is receive.
 They don’t know how to give.
-It is the parents responsibilities to teach them how to give, then receive.
+It is the parents’ responsibility to teach them how to give, then receive.

 My father gave me his most precious and valuable gift there was in his possession.
 I carry it with me wherever I go.
 It’s not heavy.
 It takes no storage space.
 It does not require any of my attention to take care of it.

 Dad certainly spoiled me as he was always showering me with this gift daily.
-He didn’t shower me with candies, new dolls, dollhouse, new toys, new clothes or new shoes.
+He didn’t shower me with candies, new dolls, dollhouses, new toys, new clothes or new shoes.

 Our clothes were so old that they had holes, torn and stitches all over.
-We didn’t had any shoes in our possessions.
+We didn’t have any shoes in our possessions.
 We were ragged in appearance, but we were wealthy.

 Let me explain…

 The wealth in his possessions were all internal wealth.
 He was full of wisdom, very thoughtful, matriculate, methodological, wise and clever.
 He had his ways of teaching me.
 He taught me to accumulate my own wealth inside without me knowing until my later days.